Federal Student Aid Updates

 (combined across all parents)

-Federal Loan Legacy Provisions
+Federal Loan Legacy Provisions (Interim Exception)

 • If you (or a parent on your behalf) borrowed a federal loan prior to July 1, 2026, and are continuing under the same academic program, your loan eligibility will continue to be reviewed under the previous loan rules.

 • Legacy provisions are in effect for a maximum of three years or completion of your degree for the academic program in which you were enrolled prior to July 1, 2026.
+This timeframe could be shorter if you have less than three years remaining in the official length of the program.

 • Students who qualify under legacy provisions cannot be considered under the new loan rules beginning July 1, 2026.